Spam Dataset Prediction using various ML models

 lasso_pred = lasso$predict(task, row_ids = test_indx)

-lasso_pred$confusion
+lasso_pred$confusion truth

 response spam nonspam